photography, multiple image overlays, adobe lightroom & photoshop used. No AI but if so it will be annotated as such with the image.

-While looking at billions of Jurassic boulders along the coast of Llantwit Major, South Wales, the perfect shot eluded me.
-It was clear that there were photographs to be made here—but how?
-I sat for hours contemplating the endless expanse of grey, scattered boulders.
-The light shifted, the tide receded, people came and went, but the rocks remained silent; I couldn’t see the photograph.
+While looking at billions of scattered Jurassic boulders along the coast of Llantwit Major, South Wales, UK the perfect 'landscape photograph' eluded me.
+It was clear that there were photographs to be made here - but how?

 Universe A The background Photograph of this composite image was a taken at a coastal site in Wales, UK, showing many Jurassic rocks.
 Over the boulders are three spherical images representing planets.
 The background is a neutral bluish while the 'planets' are in shades of red blue and green.
 By seeing the Universe as akin to atoms on Earth invites the idea that we are part of something infinite.